 It is important to note that all individuals on PRS listed above fall within a high-risk range for recidivism, thus any reduction in risk should be considered positive.
-Also, individuals that have committed a sex offense, officers also utilize the Vermon Assessment for Sex Offender Risk - 2 (VASOR-2) and the Sex Offender Treatment Progress Scale (SOTIPS).
+For individuals who have committed a sex offense, officers also use the Vermont Assessment for Sex Offender Risk - 2 (VASOR-2) and the Sex Offender Treatment Progress Scale (SOTIPS).
 For individuals with a domestic violence related charge, officers also assess for domestic violence risk using the DV Matrix.